api-platform/docs/core/swagger.md

-# Swagger support
+# Swagger Support

 ## Override Swagger documentation

-Symfony allows to [decorate services](https://symfony.com/doc/current/service_container/service_decoration.html), here we need to decorate the
+Symfony allows to [decorate services](https://symfony.com/doc/current/service_container/service_decoration.html), here we need to decorate
 `api_platform.swagger.normalizer.documentation`
 ### Example

-In the following example, we will see how to override Swagger title and add a custom filter in `/foos` path only for the `GET` method
+In the following example, we will see how to override the title of the Swagger documentation and add a custom filter for the `GET` operation of `/foos` path

 ```yaml
  # app/config/services.yml